RhettCreighton/cheeseburger/README.md

 # Cheeseburger

-Cheeseburger is a Tor v3 Onion Hosting app that allows you to quickly generate vanity outputs and serve a static site.
+Cheeseburger allows you to create your own Tor v3 Onion Hidden Service.

+## Features

+- Built-in Vanity Domain Name Generator
+- Static Site Hosting
+- Dynamic App Hosting
+- Quantum Secure Replicate State Machine
+- Privacy-by-Default P2P Messaging System (Quantum Secure)

 ## Quickstart

-To get started with Cheeseburger, simply copy and paste these commands in your terminal.
+To get started with Cheeseburger, copy and paste the following commands into your terminal.
 Modify the examples as needed for your own setup.

 1. Generate vanity outputs:
    ```